LassoSoft/LassoGuide/lasso_guide_source/operations/authentication.rst

    -errorResponse = '', \
    -noResponse = false)

-   This method checks that the current authenticated HTTP client user is in the "ADMINISTRATORS" group.
+   Checks that the current authenticated HTTP client user is in the "ADMINISTRATORS" group.
 An alternate realm can be given and the default abort behavior can be altered.
-By default, a simple "Not authorized" content body is generated, which body can be specified with the ``-errorResponse`` parameter or the body can be left empty by passing ``-noResponse``.
+By default, a simple "Not authorized" content body is generated; this can be specified with the ``-errorResponse`` parameter or the body can be left empty by passing ``-noResponse``.

 .. method:: auth_user(name::string, \
    -realm::string = 'Lasso Security', \